Viewing Project Information

 - Repeat for other image files.

-After you specify app settings in the Projects tab, use the Build tab to build your app.
-After you perform a build, always view the build log to make sure you have specified the correct app settings.
+After you specify app settings in the Projects tab, use the Build tab to export your app for building with PhoneGap Build or Cordova CLI.

 Upgrade a Standard HTML5 Project to HTML5+Cordova Project Type